mmehemmed/Mexus_ENGINE/README.md

 # Mexus

-*Mexus* is a personal 3D game engine prototype created using LWJGL 3 and Slick Utils.
+*Mexus* is a personal 3D game engine prototype created using LWJGL 3.
 It focuses on rendering OBJ models, applying Phong lighting, and supporting an ECS (Entity-Component-System) architecture.
 Currently, it serves as a foundation for potential game projects, including the possibility of creating a city builder in the future.

 ## Features